 If you're new to snorkeling, you may want to consider starting out at.
 You'll have to pay $4(USD) to the National Park Service, but there is an underwater trail set up, marking off each important site so you know exactly where to go and what to look for.
 Informational plaques also help you learn about the local marine habitat.
 You'll find information about other options below.

-If you're looking forward to exploring what's down below you might want to visit Trunk Bay.
+If you want to experience what's down below you should consider a visit to Trunk Bay.
 This locale is a reef full of signs with information for snorkelers to read and use to guide themselves through a tour around Trunk Bay.
 These signs will inform snorkelers of some of the many species around the reefs as well as conservation information.
-This snorkeling site is located in the northwestern part of St. John.
+This snorkeling site is found in the northwestern part of St. John.

-is another snorkeling spot you might enjoy.
+is another option.
 Snorkeling here may not be as colorful as some other sites, as the bay is very rocky.
 However, it is a good spot to catch some of the smaller marine animals that often make their home on or near the rocks.

 A third site to consider is Lameshur Bay.
 Snorkelers who chose to explore this destination will be treated to a sight of sea turtles, tropical fish, stingrays and many other kinds of marine life.

-A fourth place to go snorkeling is Maho Bay.
+A fourth place where you can go snorkeling is Maho Bay.
 Tucked away in a shallow cove, this snorkeling spot is the perfect place for beginners to learn the basic.
 The calm clear water will let new snorkelers develop a comfort that is needed for rougher and less clear dives.
-If you want to check it out, this site is located in the northern part of St. John.
+If you want to experience it for yourself, you'll find this site located within the northern part of St. John.